OCA/server-tools/auth_saml/documentation/index.rst

 and make sure the URLs point where they should.
 Edit the file if necessary.

 Then save its content into the corresponding box in the openerp SAML2 Provider form.

+There are additional SAML-related settings in Configuration > General settings.